FredrikAndreHansen/PucciGames/README.md

 Pucci Games is my website about the games I make, the site is hosted at: www.puccigames.com

 The site is made with HTML5, CSS3, JavaScript, Three.js, PHP and MySQL.
+The code is object oriented and are using the MVC(Model View Controller) framework.

 ## How to install